-It can be challenging to do, but we encourage children, parents and staff to try to walk in the alleged perpetrator's shoes and understand their feelings too.
+It can be hard to do but we encourage children, parents and staff to try to walk in their shoes and understand their feelings too.
 Even though it might be challenging, it is important to show empathy and compassion to all parties involved and remember that we are dealing with children who are learning how to behave appropriately and navigate the world around them.
-We need to model how to positively deal with challenges and as well as how to behave appropriately.
+We need to model how to behave appropriately.

 Staff will support children who have been engaged in bullying behaviour to help them understand and change their behaviour and appropriate sanctions will be applied in line with the school's behaviour policy.
-If necessary, an 'Individual Behaviour Plan' will be initiated and this will involve specific rewards and sanctions, as governed by the plan.
-This will probably mean that the perpetrator will be on SLT check-in to support the child in making better behaviour choices and help them to understand the impact their behaviours have on others.
+If necessary, an

+'Individual Behaviour Plan' will be initiated and this will involve specific rewards and sanctions, as governed by the plan.
 Where necessary the school will also involve the support of external agencies such as The Virtual Behaviour Service, CAMHS or an Educational Psychologist.
-Safeguarding is of utmost importance at Hillcross and where there are concerns raised in relation to behaviour issues, action will be taken by the designated safeguarding leads in accordance with the Safeguarding and Child Protection Policy 2024.docx.
+Safeguarding is of utmost importance at Hillcross and where there are concerns raised in relation to behaviour issues, action will be taken by the designated safeguarding leads in accordance with the Safeguarding and Child Protection Policy.
 If necessary and appropriate, other agencies such as the Vulnerable Children's Team or police will be consulted.